 City Council requested a work session to review the Short-Term Rental (STR) regulations in Eugene.
 That work session was held Sept.
 23, 2019.
 Building Permit Services Director Lydia Kaye gave a presentation about the benefits and challenges, what other cities have done, and options for local regulations.

 At the Sept.
 23 meeting Council directed the City Manager to draft an ordinance for deliberation before the end of the year that amends Eugene Code Chapter 3 (Business Regulation and Taxation) to add a short-term rental licensure program and that includes as part of the licensure program at least the following items:

-December 11: City Council Work Session
+Sept.
+23 City Council Work Session Materials

 Click Stay Informed to join our interested parties list and we will keep you informed on actions and options for input.
 Also read our Frequently Asked Questions.